 These flaky Ham and Cheese Empanadas feature a deliciously creamy and cheesy filling studded with smoky bites of ham.
 They are common among various Latin American countries including Cuba, Argentina, and Chile.

-This particular recipe for Classic Ham and Cheese Empanadas hails from Cuba, Central America, Chile, and Argentina.
+This particular recipe for classic ham and cheese empanadas hails from Cuba, Central America, Chile, and Argentina.
 It seems to be popular throughout many countries in Latin America.
-It's also quite popular in my own kitchen!
-Ideally, they are best warm, but you may also enjoy them at room temperature if you're on the go.
+They're baked, not fried, so that's less of a mess in your kitchen!

 Flaky, tender, slightly sweet dough encases a creamy, salty, cheesy, tangy filling.
 These puffy little empanadas are a real treat!
 They are a great fusion of a beloved American flavor combination (ham and cheese) with a Latin American staple (empanadas).